CapitaoSapinhas/writeups/acmxstf/pwn/easy-canary/README.md

 ### Just a bit more theory.
 Before we dive into the exploit we need to understand how the printf() works in C.
 Imagine we have a sentence like this:

-"Hey we are Capitão Sapinhas and we are a ctf team we love to do ctfs" What's missing here?
+`"Hey we are Capitão Sapinhas and we are a ctf team we love to do ctfs"`

+What's missing here?
 Punctuation!
 If we asked someone to read the first sentence they would not know that it stops at "ctf team" because there is no period.
 The way that printf() works is exactly the same.
-For printf() to know when to stop printing stuff it needs to have a "period", in this case a null byte "\x00".
+For printf() to know where to stop printing stuff it needs to have a "period", in this case a null byte "\x00".
 Strings are null terminated (ex: "car\x00"), so functions like printf() know where to stop printing data and not reveal any sensitive information.

 Now that we have that out of the way we can understand the exploit.